Are you buying, selling or re-mortgaging your home?

 We like to keep our clients fully informed throughout their transactions.
 Many of our clients prefer to rely primarily on telephone and email to communicate and progress their transactions and if you are living some distance away this may be the only way we can carry out your instructions.

-However, clients are always welcome to visit our offices to meet the Solicitor managing their case, bearing in mind Covid-19 restrictions and safe working procedures.
-This offers a good opportunity to make personal contact, and to discuss the schedule and process in more detail.
+Clients are always welcome to visit our offices to meet the Solicitor managing their case, bearing in mind Covid-19 restrictions and safe working procedures.
+This offers a good opportunity to make personal contact, and to discuss the schedule and transaction process in more detail.
 If you are able to visit our offices it gives us the opportunity to check your documents with you and obtain signatures rather than waiting for posted documents and this helps us to complete transactions efficiently and save time.

 Additional information : Purchases

 How long will my house purchase take?

 How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
 The average process takes between 6-12 weeks, but can take longer.
-Prior to Covid a purchase would take 6-12 weeks but we now find that searches are returned less quickly and many of the banking staff dealing with mortgages are still working from home and the seller may have reasons to slow down the process.
+Prior to Covid a purchase would take 6-12 weeks but we now find that searches are returned less quickly and many of the bank staff dealing with mortgages are still working from home and the seller may have reasons to slow down the process.